sonatype-nexus-community/go-sona-types/README.md

 // Obtains a properly formatted user-agent string for communicating with OSS Index or Nexus IQ Server useragent := ua.GetUserAgent()
 ```

+### Release Process

+Follow the steps below to release a new version.

+  1. Checkout/pull the latest `master` branch, and create a new tag with the desired semantic version and a helpful note:

+         git tag -a v0.0.x -m "Helpful message in tag."

+  2. Push the tag up:

+         git push origin v0.0.x

+  3. There is no step 3.